albinscode/atgenerator/README.md

 Firstly make you sure you are using node v6.
 If you use nvm just run `nvm use` inside the project.
 In this project root just run `npm install` to get all node dependencies (internet shall be accessible).

+If you want to access directly to the command on a linux system, you can install atgenerator as a global npm module like this `npm install -g atgenerator`.

 RUNNING